TelluIoT/ThingML/compilers/README.md

 GETTING STARTED NOTE 1: Deciding on when to create a new modules, how to structure the code generators, when to use templates, etc. are always trade-offs and typically requires several iterations to provide a good solution.
 Your inputs are welcome and refactorings are always welcome.
 On the other hand, do not overthink the design up front, there is a good chance it will not be optimal anyways.
 Make a first version and then refactor and improve it.

-GETTING STARTED NOTE 2: On good way of starting is to fork the repository and make your modifications directly in the existing modules.
+GETTING STARTED NOTE 2: A good way of starting is to fork the repository and make your modifications directly in the existing modules.
 That will give you time to iterate on it and make a pull request when you are resonably happy with the solution you have implemented.

 ### Deprescala